LASER

 What is it?

-The name LASER is made from an acronym.
+The name LASER is formed from an acronym.
 Light Amplification by Stimulated Emission of Radiation is the full nomenclature.
 It is a very pure and powerful form of light energy, of a single wavelength.
-One of its major properties is coherency.
+One of its major properties is ‘coherency'.
 Since this property is lost, as the beam crosses the skin, the term LASER cannot properly be applied to anything other than superficial treatments.
-For this reason, the term Low Energy Photon Therapy (LEPT) has been coined.
-The machine used is termed a 'cold LASER'.
+For this reason, the term Low Energy Photon Therapy (LEPT) has been coined for treatment of deeper tissues.
+The machine used is termed a ‘cold LASER'.
 Different colours can be used in veterinary medicine, according to the application.
-The most common are infra-red, at about 800 nm or greater wavelength and red, at about 610 - 800 nm.
-Each provides its own particular form of concentrated energy input to the body, to act as a stimulus for healing processes.
+The most common are infra-red, at about 800 nm or greater wavelength and red, at about 610 – 800 nm.
+Each provides its own particular form of concentrated energy input to the body, to act as a stimulus to healing processes.

-The AVMC has been using 'cold LASER therapy' on animals for over twenty-five years, gaining experience and confidence in its many applications.
-We have regularly updated our machinery, in view of technological developments, now using a more powerful and compact machine than could ever have been envisaged 25 years ago, which has extended our capabilities to help healing.
+The AVMC has been using ‘cold LASER therapy' (Low Level Laser Therapy or LLLT) on animals for over 30 years, gaining experience and confidence in its many applications.
+We have regularly updated our machinery, in view of technological developments, now using a more powerful and compact machine than could ever have been envisaged 30 years ago, which has extended our capabilities to help healing.

 N.B.: This is not surgical LASER.
 The AVMC does not perform LASER surgery.